 Instructions

-• In a separate bowl, combine the ¾ cup of pistachios flour with all purpose flour, baking powder, and salt.
-Whisk until thoroughly blended.
+• In a medium bowl, whisk together the pistachio flour, all-purpose flour, baking powder, and kosher salt until evenly combined.
 Set aside.

-• Bake the muffins for 5 minutes, then reduce the oven temperature to 350°F (177°C).
-Continue baking for another 13-15 minutes, or until a toothpick inserted into the center of a muffin comes out mostly clean and the tops are golden brown.
+• Bake at 400°F for 5 minutes — this initial high heat creates the dome.
+Without opening the oven, reduce the temperature to 350°F and continue baking for 13–15 minutes, until a toothpick inserted into the center comes out with just a few moist crumbs and the tops are golden.

 Notes